 Therefore, employers would be wise showing their employees the total value of their compensation.
 Without the knowledge of their full compensation, employees may be missing out a large portion of their compensation and run the risk of “chasing the rainbow”.
 Forbes explains that benefits can play a significant role in the larger financial picture.
 For example, Google’s free breakfast, lunch, and dinner can add up to over $10k on top of your salary.

-In Benify’s Compensation Gap survey, it was discovered that 8 out of 10 employees underestimate their total compensation package.
+In Benify’s Compensation Gap survey, it was discovered that 8 out of 10 employees underestimate their total reward.
 The survey also showed that, on average, employees are unaware of up to 33% of the money their employers spend on them, which includes workplace amenities such as bonuses, insurances, subsidies and pensions.

 The Benefits of…Offering Benefits